evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 client/server, and just want to build a 'dumb' parser of collections, there's more data and a higher cognitive load.

+However, even if this is a better way to push resources to a client, it's only really needed for HTTP/1.1.
+HTTP/2 makes this obsolete.

 HTTP/2
 ------

-Those aware of what's going on with HTTP/2 might recognize this and realize that `_push` might not be needed for HTTP/2 clients and servers.
+Those aware of what's going on with HTTP/2 might recognize `_push`.
+HTTP/2 has a very similar feature.

 HTTP/2 actually introduces a protocol-level push and it works in the exact same way.
-HTTP/2 Push can be used to preemptively populate the browser cache if the server knows the client will likely request certain resources.
+HTTP/2 Push can be used to preemptively populate the browser cache if the server knows the client will likely want to do certain `GET` requests in the future.

-HTTP/2 Push also works in the exact same way, a HTTP/2 push message always contains BOTH the HTTP response, but also the HTTP Request that the browser _would_ send if they did have to do the `GET` request.
+A HTTP/2 push message always contains BOTH the HTTP response, but also the HTTP Request that the browser _would_ send if they did have to do the `GET` request.

 And now there's a new feature under development that makes this especially
 cool: [HTTP/2 cache digest][8].